shawanmansoor/ufc_youtube_analytics/README.md

-#🥊 UFC YouTube Analytics Dashboard
+🥊 UFC YouTube Analytics Dashboard

 📘 Overview

-This project analyzes UFC’s official YouTube channel to uncover engagement trends across different content types — including press conferences, weigh-ins, faceoffs, interviews, full fights, and embedded series.

-The analysis focuses on identifying what types of content generate the most audience interaction (likes, comments, and views), with a special case study on Alex Pereira (“Poatan”) — one of the UFC’s most popular athletes.
+This is a passion project of mine which analyzes UFC's official Youtube channel to uncover engagement trends across different content types — including press conferences, weigh-ins, faceoffs, interviews, full fights, and embedded series.
+The analysis focuses on identifying what types of content generate the most audience interaction/engagement (likes, comments, and views), including with a special case study on Alex Pereira (“Poatan”), one of the UFC’s — if not the most — popular athlete today.

 🎯 Objectives

-Clean and structure YouTube API data into analyzable form.
+1) Clean and structure YouTube API data into an "analyzable" form.

-Categorize videos by content type using text classification.
+2) Categorize videos by content type using text classifications.

-Compute engagement metrics to compare performance.
+3) Compute engagement metrics to compare performances between content types.

-Visualize trends and performance insights in Power BI.

-Evaluate Alex Pereira’s engagement compared to UFC averages.
+4) Evaluate Alex Pereira’s engagement compared to UFC averages.

+5) Visualize trends and performance insights with Power BI.

 ⚙️ Tech Stack
 Tool	Purpose